José de San Martín: Early life

 José de San Martín's father, Juan de San Martín, son of Andrés de San Martín and Isidora Gómez, was born in the town of Cervatos de la Cueza, in the current Province of Palencia (former Kingdom of León, in Spain) and was lieutenant governor of the department.
-He served as a military man to the Spanish Crown and in 1774 he was appointed Governor of the Yapeyú Department, part of the Government of the Guaraní Missions, created to administer the thirty Guaraní Jesuit missions, after the order was expelled from Hispanic America by Carlos III in 1767. based in Yapeyú reduction, and Gregoria Matorras del Ser.
+He served as a military man to the Spanish Crown and in 1774 he was appointed Governor of the Yapeyú Department, part of the Government of the Guaraní Missions, created to administer the thirty Guaraní Jesuit missions.

+After the order he was expelled from Hispanic America by Carlos III in 1767 based in Yapeyú reduction.

+His mother Gregoria Matorras del Ser was Spanish born 1738 in Paredes de Nava, Palencia, a few kilometres from where Juan de San Martin was born and the daughter of Domingo Matorras and María del Ser.
+In 1806 she eventually settled after the death of her daughter Elena and died in Orense, Galicia in 1813.

 He was born in Yapeyú, Corrientes, an Indian reduction of Guaraní people.
 The exact year of his birth is disputed, as there are no records of his baptism.
 Later documents formulated during his life, such as passports, military career records and wedding documentation, gave him varying ages.
 Most of these documents point to his year of birth as either 1777 or 1778.
 The family moved to Buenos Aires in 1781, when San Martín was three or four years old.

 Juan requested to be transferred to Spain, leaving the Americas in 1783.
 The family settled in Madrid, but as Juan was unable to earn a promotion, they moved to Málaga.
 Once in the city, San Martín enrolled in Málaga's school of temporalities, beginning his studies in 1785.
 It is unlikely that he finished the six-year-long elementary education, before he enrolled in the Regiment of Murcia in 1789, when he reached the required age of 11.
 He began his military career as a cadet in the Murcian Infantry Unit.